yorick2/docker-compose-examples/README.md

 Warning: This will destroy all your images and containers.
 It will not be possible to restore them! docker rmi $(docker images -q)

+# docker composer
-# startup the docker composition
+## startup the docker composition
 docker-compose up
+## rebuild a docker-compose images
-# To rebuild this image you must use `docker-compose build`
+To rebuild this image you must use `docker-compose build`

 # access mysql
 ## from the host machine (external to the docker containers)